MoonPoet/xaprb-src/content/blog/2008/01/05/what-is-new-in-maatkit.md

 ### mk-heartbeat

 Jeremy Cole and Six Apart originally contributed this tool.
 Since then I've added a lot more features, allowed a lot more control over how it works, and it even works on PostgreSQL now.
 As an example, I added features that make it easy to run every hour from a crontab.
 It daemonizes, runs in the background, and then quits automatically when the new instance starts.
-I use it in production to give me a reliable metric for how up-to-date a slave is.
-When I need to know absolutely "has this slave received this update," Seconds\_behind\_master won't do, for many reasons.
-Load balancing and lots of other things hinge on up-to-date slaves.
+I use it in production to give me a reliable metric for how up-to-date a replica is.
+When I need to know absolutely "has this replica received this update," Seconds\_behind\_master won't do, for many reasons.
+Load balancing and lots of other things hinge on up-to-date replicas.

 ### mk-parallel-dump